If you are like most eCommerce business owners, you don’t know what you don’t know when it comes to finding and vetting a new eCommerce accountant.

 - When to hire a general accountant vs. a niche eCommerce accountant

-- What to think about when hiring your new eCommerce accountant
+- What your new eCommerce accountant can help with

 - Ready to hire an eCommerce accountant?